 2 tablespoons apricot preserves

-3/4 cup tamarind concentrate, can be store bought or homemade (recipe follows) or substitute with 2 tbsp tamarind paste mixed with 1 tbsp sugar and 3/4 cup water
+3/4 cup tamarind concentrate, can be store bought or homemade (recipe follows) or substitute with 2 tablespoons tamarind paste mixed with 1 tablespoon sugar and 3/4 cup water

 2 tablespoons chipotles in adobo sauce, or more to taste, add chiles if you please